17th ACASA (Arts Council of the African Studies Association) Triennial Symposium on African Art

 August 10, 2017

 The Politics of Relationality

 The ever diminishing role of governments in regulating global finance in our neoliberal epoch animates community-engaged art practices in ways that should compel artists in the early decades of this century to re-think the assumptions that underlie this kind of practice.
-Exacerbating the phenomenon of excessive privatization is the “NGO-ization of everything”.
-Where NGOs seem to offer answers with the funding they provide.
-But are they really?
+Exacerbating the phenomenon of excessive privatization is the “NGO-ization of everything”, where NGOs seem to offer answers with the funding they provide.
+But do they really?